denoptim-project/AutoCompChem/README.md

   ]
 }
 ```
+Note that any command line argument is defined in terms of a `reference`, i.e., the string identifying the argument, and `value`, which is the actual value of that argument, if any.
 To use a job details file, call AutoCompChem and give it the pathname to the job details file as value of the `-j` (`--job`) argument:
 ```
 autocompchem -j <path_to_job_details_file>
 ```

 The job details file [examples/single_job.json](examples/single_job.json) defines the same job performed in the previour example, i.e., a job meant to change the identity of any Cl atom into Br in a given SDF file.
 Many other examples are available under the [test folder](test).
 However, note that the JSON format can be used to define many kinds on objects, including jobs that are not meant to be performed by AutoCompChem, e.g., any molecular modeling job.
-Therefore, not all ´.json´ files define AutoCompChem jobs.
+Therefore, not all ´.json´ files in the test folder define ACCJobs.

+JSON job details files can be conveniently generated from parameter's file (and vice cersa) by the `convertJobDefinition` task.

 ### Multiple Jobs
 AutoCompChem can also perform multiple tasks, hence *jobs*, whether in a sequence (i.e., a workflow), or in parallel (i.e., a batch).
-Either way, the list of jobs to perform, whether steps of a workflow or independent jobs to be performed in parallel, can be defined in a job that acts as a container.
-Such container may itself be contained in a parent job allowing for a recursive structure.
+Either way, the list of jobs to perform, whether steps of a workflow or independent jobs to be performed in parallel, are defined within a job that acts as a container.
+Such container may itself be contained in a parent job resulting in a recursive structure.
 The distinction between serial and parallel execution is controlled by the jobs' container: if the container defines the `PARALLELIZE: <threads>` key-value pair, then the contained jobs will be executed in parallel using a number of asynchronous threads equal to the value specified by `<threads>`.

-There are two ways to define AutoCompChem jobs meant to contain sub-jobs, whether serial or parallel:
+Here are the two ways to define AutoCompChem jobs meant to contain sub-jobs, whether serial or parallel, in parameter's file format or job details file format:

-* **Parameters files**: the settings of each single job are defined using the [syntax for parameter files](#parameters-file) and are surrounded by the `JOBSTART` and `JOBEND` keyword (NB: empty lines are only used to increase readability, but they are not needed):
+* **Parameters files**: the `JOBSTART` and `JOBEND` keyword are used to surround the settings and content of a single job (NB: empty lines are only used to increase readability, but they are not needed):
   ```
   JOBSTART
   TASK: <task1>